 Australia's quintessential intellectual polymath, a quiz champion turned politician who fought to make knowledge and compassion central to public life.

-Barry Jones has lived several extraordinary lives in one.
-He first entered the national consciousness as 'Brain of Australia,' a quiz champion whose encyclopedic knowledge made him a radio and television celebrity in the 1960s.
-But for Jones, knowledge was never for show; it was a tool for justice.
-He channeled his fame into fierce social activism, leading the monumental and ultimately successful campaign to abolish the death penalty in Victoria, a fight crystallized in his opposition to the execution of Ronald Ryan.
-Entering politics, he became a unique figure in the Australian Labor Party—a minister for science and technology who genuinely understood the fields he oversaw, warning presciently about the 'information revolution' and the rise of a 'knowledge economy.'
-In parliament, he was less a party hack and more a public intellectual, prone to delivering sprawling, deeply researched speeches on everything from genetics to copyright law.
-His career stands as a testament to the idea that a deep, restless curiosity and a moral conscience can be powerful, if unconventional, forces in politics.
+Barry Jones won the 'Brain of Australia' quiz championship in the 1960s, becoming a radio and television celebrity.
+He channeled that fame into fierce social activism, leading the successful campaign to abolish the death penalty in Victoria through his opposition to the execution of Ronald Ryan.
+Entering politics, he became a minister for science and technology in the Australian Labor Party.
+He warned presciently about the 'information revolution' and the rise of a 'knowledge economy.'
+In parliament, he delivered sprawling, deeply researched speeches on genetics, copyright law, and other subjects.
+His career shows that a deep, restless curiosity and a moral conscience can be powerful, if unconventional, forces in politics.

 1928–1945